-With only two months left in the year, dread is setting in for millions of sales representatives across the world: the fear of missing annual quotas.
+With only two months left in the year, sales representatives across the world are under enormous pressure to close straggling deals quickly for fear of missing annual quotas.
 With jobs and the welfare of families on the line — including for some in the Sales Hacker and Pipedrive audiences — this is where quotas start to get very real.

 Unfortunately, many salespeople won’t make their marks.
 Only 54.6% of sales reps achieve their quotas each year, according to research from CSO Insights.
 If you’re one of the people not on track to hit your quotas, you’re probably asking yourself: “What can I do?”

 In sales, you can always look at the four sales Key Performance Indicators (KPIs) to determine how well you’re doing and how to improve: the number of deals you open, deal size, sales velocity, and conversion rate.